sachinC6/Temperature-Controlled-Fan-System/README_v2.md

 # Temperature-Controlled Fan System

 ## Project Description
 This embedded project automatically controls a fan's speed based on real-time temperature readings from a sensor.
 It uses PWM for variable fan speed (faster when hot) and LEDs to indicate status (red for hot, green for cool).
-The system demonstrates intelligent thermal management, ideal for electronics cooling in VLSI applications.
+The system demonstrates intelligent thermal management.

 **Key Features**:
 - Temperature polling via ADC (analog-to-digital conversion).